onecoinbuybus/PolymerGE/README.md

 ## Description

-PolymerGE is based on the paper "Population-based De Novo Molecule Generation, Using Grammatical Evolution"  ([Read Paper](https://doi.org/10.1246/cl.180665)).
-PolymerGE adapts and extends the original Zinc grammar to represent and generate polymers, enabling specialized molecule design using grammatical evolution for polymers.
+Based on the paper "Population-based De Novo Molecule Generation, Using Grammatical Evolution"  ([Read Paper](https://doi.org/10.1246/cl.180665)).
+This version  adapts and extends the original Zinc grammar to represent and generate polymers, enabling specialized molecule design using grammatical evolution for polymers.

 ## Usage